Xrondev/mcp-dida365/README.md

 1. **API Limitations**:
    - ~~Cannot access Inbox tasks~~ [WIP] - only project tasks
-   - Some features (advanced filters, complex repeats) unavailable
+   - Some features (advanced filters, complex repeats) unavailable (or WIP)
    - Completed tasks not visible in some endpoints
    - **Tokens expire after 180 days** (no refresh available, as the endpoint did not return refresh token)